World of Sport (Australian TV program): History

-A unique combination of talk, banter, highly informed commentary, invented and real sports, the program held a unique place in the sports-obsessed culture of Melbourne and made stars out of a number of ex-sportsman, particularly Australian rules footballers.
+A combination of commentary about sports, the program held a place in the sports-obsessed culture of Melbourne and made stars out of a number of ex-sportsman, particularly Australian rules footballers.

 The show premiered on Saturday 16 May 1959, less than three years after the debut of television in Australia.

 Initially sponsored by Westinghouse, it ran for two hours and was hosted by radio commentator Ron Casey.
-The sponsor turned down an opportunity to renew after a thirteen-week run, but Casey saw the opportunity inherent in the concept and enlisted the help of another well known radio presenter, "Uncle Doug" Elliott.
+The sponsor turned down an opportunity to renew after a thirteen-week run, but Casey saw the opportunity inherent in the concept and enlisted the help of another well-known radio presenter, "Uncle Doug" Elliott.

 The duo bought the concept, purchased air time on a Sunday and enlisted a new sponsor, Vealls, for 1960.

-Appearing on the show with Ron Casey were racing journalist Jack Elliott, professional footrunner Mike Williamson, Publican and footballer Ted Rippon, boxing journalist Merv Williams, footballer and journalist Kevin Coghlan, broadcaster and member of the Victorian Legislative Assembly 1960–1979 Doug Elliott, Victorian policeman and champion axeman Jack O'Toole, Geelong footballing champion Bob Davis, triple Brownlow medallist Bob Skilton, Collingwood Goalkicking Legend Gordon Coventry, actor, boxer and international boxing referee Gus Mercurio (also the father of Paul Mercurio), singer and racecaller "The Accurate One" Bill Collins, racing journalist Rollo Roylance, Brownlow Medallist Neil Roberts, boxer and sports reporter and football commentator Peter Landy.
+Appearing on the show with Casey were racing journalist Jack Elliott, professional foot runner Mike Williamson, publican and footballer Ted Rippon, boxing journalist Merv Williams, footballer and journalist Kevin Coghlan, broadcaster Doug Elliott, who was also a member of the Victorian Legislative Council from 1960 to 1979, Victorian policeman and champion axeman Jack O'Toole, Geelong footballing champion Bob Davis, triple Brownlow medallist Bob Skilton, Collingwood goal-kicking Legend Gordon Coventry, actor, boxer and international boxing referee Gus Mercurio (father of Paul Mercurio), singer and racecaller "The Accurate One" Bill Collins, racing journalist Rollo Roylance, Brownlow Medallist Neil Roberts, boxer and sports reporter and football commentator Peter Landy.
 One of the delights was seeing Bruce Andrew, "whose hair was parted so emphatically down the centre that it was claimed he used a theodolite", judging the short and long kicking contests.

 Dyer in particular was known for some of his legendary one-liners, or "Dyerisms", such as: